 WHAT IS A CONSULTATIVE EXAMINATION?

-THE SSA WILL SCHEDULE YOU FOR A CONSULTATIVE EXAM
+THE SSA WILL SCHEDULE YOU FOR A CONSULTATIVE EXAMINATION

-When you are at the initial level of your case or at the reconsideration level, the SSA may decide to schedule you for an examination with one of their doctors.
+When you are at the initial level or the reconsideration level of your case, the SSA may decide to schedule you for a consultative examination with one of their doctors.
 You need to go to the exam.
 If you don’t go, the SSA will automatically deny your case.
 You don’t want that to happen.
 Use the exam to tell the doctor what physical and mental conditions are making it impossible for you to do full-time work.

 WHY DOES THE SSA SCHEDULE A CONSULTATIVE EXAM?

 The SSA is scheduling you for an examination with a physical doctor or a psychologist, in order to document your disability.
 Therefore, it is crucial for you to attend the exam.
 The physical doctor will be testing for physical impairments.